lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 Using helmet we can configure a secured policy for trusted content.
 Due to the potential for a complex configuration we will review several different policies in smaller blocks of code to easily explain what is happening when we implement CSP.

-The following NodeJS code will add helmet's CSP middleware one each request so that the server responds with a CSP header and a simple security policy.
+The following Node.js code will add helmet's CSP middleware on each request so that the server responds with a CSP header and a simple security policy.

 We define a whitelist where JavaScript code and CSS resources are only allowed to be loaded from the current origin, which is the exact hostname or domain (no sub-domains will be allowed):

 ```js